Partial match with VLOOKUP

 Wildcard matching is convenient, because you don't have to type in a full name, but note that you have to be careful of duplicates or near duplicates.
 For example, in the table there is a "Bailer" and a "Bailey" so typing "Bai" will give you the first match, even though there are two.

-Note: it's important to require an exact match using FALSE or 0 for the last argument when using wildcards.
+Note: you must set exact match mode using FALSE or 0 for the last argument in VLOOKUP when using wildcards.